Pete Carroll: Ziggy Ansah could play ‘considerably’ vs. Saints; officials didn’t see hit on Russell Wilson

 - Carroll said defensive tackle Poona Ford, who sat out Sunday with a calf injury, will practice this week and hopes to play Sunday.

 - Carroll said the team will need a few days to know if a sprained ankle suffered by D.J.
-Fluker could cause him to miss Sunday’s game.
-But he said Fluker is saying he plans to play.
+Fluker could cause him to miss the game Sunday, but he said Fluker is saying he plans to play.

-- LG Mike Iupati missed two plays late in the game because he cramped up.
+- Left guard Mike Iupati missed two plays late in the game because he cramped up.

-- CB Neiko Thorpe (hamstring) is also likely out again this week.
+- Cornerback Neiko Thorpe (hamstring) is likely out again this week.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.